-All full-time, salaried permanent employees of the Board are automatically covered by the VRS Retirement Plan upon employment.
-This multi-employer agent plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+All full-time, salaried permanent employees of the Valley Community Services Board, (the "Board") are automatically covered by the VRS Retirement Plan upon employment.
+This multi-employer cost-sharing is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
 Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

 The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and Hybrid.
 Each of these benefit structures has a different eligibility criteria.
-The specific information for each plan and the eligibility for covered groups within each plan are available at
+The specific information for each plan and the eligibility for covered groups within each plan are available at: